cjolowicz/blog/content/posts/hypermodern-python-project.md

 nox > * tests-3.7: success
 ```

-Nox recreates the virtualenv from scratch at each invocation (a sensible
+Nox recreates the virtual environments from scratch at each invocation (a
-default).
-You can speed things up by passing the `--reuse-existing-virtualenvs
+sensible default).
+You can speed things up by passing the
-(-r)` option:
+`--reuse-existing-virtualenvs (-r)` option:

 ```sh
 nox -r